Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 This said, the main recommendations should be implemented in a timely manner for the good of results for years to come.

 ---
-* senior executives are usually not able to articulate this clearly (few would know what state-space or Bayesian means), but it can be deduced from the interviews mentioned earlier.
+¹ Senior executives are, for good reasons, usually not able to articulate this clearly (few would know what state-space or Bayesian means), but it can be deduced from the interviews mentioned earlier.

 ---
 [Find more articles and posts](index.md)